-The candidate will know how the national and local emergency services function.
+Training will introduce the candidate to a working knowledge of how the national and local emergency services function.

 D.3 Planning weather, waves, and tides

 Aspirant Guides should be aware of a variety of sources of weather, wave, and tidal forecasts.
 Through training, they should be able to interpret weather, wave and tidal forecasts and be mindful of the conditions actually experienced.
 Enabling them to show an understanding of the impact of weather, tide, and sea on the conditions that they encounter at the venue.